 If your regular classes have over 25 students, it may be a good idea to speak left/center/right.
 You would be either looking at a person directly for each side, or you’d want to appear to be looking at one person at a time.

 Your ability to keep the eye contact depends on:

 - Having internalized the instructions and flow of the class (Competence!)

 - Lack of nervousness

-Once those factors are in place, you will incorporate eye contact as a natural addition to your good vocal and physical delivery.
+Once those factors are in place, you would incorporate eye contact as a natural addition to your good vocal and physical delivery.

-The point is not only in communicating more effectively and hooking your students attention—when you give good eye contact while teaching, you yourself would feel wonderful.
+The point is not only in communicating more effectively and hooking your students attention—when you give good eye contact while teaching, you yourself feel wonderful.
+It will make you smile.